MatthewBlam/Dexcom-4-Desktop/README.md

    ```
    cd %USERPROFILE%\Desktop && curl -SLO https://raw.githubusercontent.com/MatthewBlam/Dexcom-4-Desktop/main/setup.bat && start %USERPROFILE%\Desktop\setup.bat
    ```
-2. You will know it is completed when a new folder called `Dexcom-4-Desktop` is created on your Desktop
+2. You will know it is completed when you see the message `DONE INSTALLING D4D`
 3. In the folder you can find the shortcut launcher used to run for D4D, called `Dexcom 4 Desktop`, with the dexcom logo as it's icon
 4. See <a href="#pinning-d4d-to-taskbar-on-windows">more directions</a> on pinning D4D to taskbar or adding it to the start menu on Windows